Poland the Woman: How the Polonia Allegory Weaved Her Way into Art History

 And again, World War I did not put an end to the ubiquitous use of the motif.
 The ensuing Polish-Bolshevik war of 1920-1921 once again revived the need for a comabatant personification.
 But it was the last time Polonia was really popular.

-In the 20th century, Polonia seemed to have returned for a short while during Martial Law in 1981-1983, when the motif returned in the paintings of Sobocki and Dwurnik.
+In the 20th century, Polonia seemed to have returned for a short while during Martial Law in 1981-1983, when the motif returned in the paintings of Leszek Sobocki and Edward Dwurnik.
 One of the most recent interpretations of this motif was Franciszek Starowieyski’s Divina Polonia from 1998.

 Appearances may seem far less frequent now, but with a such a long and rich history behind her, and being so well-established in people's minds, Polonia will no doubt continues to weave her way back in and out of Polish symbolism for many years to come.